 I hope you enjoy this easy and delicious recipe, and please feel free to leave a comment below or message me on Instagram for any questions you may have!

 - Korean Tuna Pancakes (Chamchijeon)

 10-Minute Soy Sauce Noodles (Ganjang Bibim Guksu)

-- Add soy sauce, garlic, sugar, sesame oil, and sesame seeds to the noodles, and toss well with your hands or tongs to mix together.
-Garnish to your preference and enjoy!
+- While the noodles are cooking, combine soy sauce, garlic, sugar, sesame oil, and sesame seeds in a large bowl.
+Add the noodles to the sauce and toss with your hands or tongs to evenly coat the noodles.
+Garnish and enjoy!